BoltzExchange/boltz-backend/docs/index.md

 ---
 next:
-  text: '📙 Libraries'
+  text: '📙 Clients, SDKs & Libraries'
   link: '/libraries'
 ---

 # 👋 Introduction

-Boltz exposes a RESTful HTTP API that can be used to query information like supported pairs as well as to create and monitor swaps.
-All swap clients, like Boltz Web App, use Boltz API under the hood.
+Boltz exposes a RESTful HTTP API that can be used to query information such as supported pairs as well as to create and monitor swaps.
+All swap clients, such as Boltz Web App, use Boltz API under the hood.

 ## Instances